PatrickShahade/osticket-prereqs/README.md

 <br />

 <p>
-From the setup page in the browser, we can continue our setup and fill out some information.
-But before we can go past this page, we're sstill missing database information.
-So we'll need to finally use our last install file from our installation folder, HeidiSQL.
+15) From the setup page in the browser, I can continue setup and fill out some information.
+But before I can go past this page, I'm still missing database information.
+So I'll need to finally use our last install file from our installation folder, HeidiSQL.
 </p>
 <p>
 <img src=https://i.imgur.com/whUBbnK.png/>